oitofelix/dragopkg/specification.md

 The _non-executable group_ does not have sub-classes determined by machine architectures, so they are arch-independent.
-Its sub-classes are not the same for each particular class, but, likewise _executable live packages_, any _non-executable live package_ can belong to more than one sub-class in a given class.
+Its sub-classes are not the same for each particular class, but like _executable live packages_ any _non-executable live package_ can belong to more than one sub-class in a given class.

-- The __l10n live packages__ are that packages that contain the information pertinent to the localization of a internationalized program.
-This class have a set of sub-classes that represent all the human languages: en_US, es_MX, ja_JP, pt_BR and so on.
-There can be, in the extreme theoretical case, one live package maintainer for each sub-class (language) in this class.
+- The __l10n live packages__ are those which contain the information pertinent to the localization of an internationalized program.
+This class have a set of sub-classes that represent human languages: en_US, es_MX, ja_JP, pt_BR and so on.

-- The __data live packages__ are that packages that contains whatever sub-class of data do not fit in any other live package class.
-This class's sub-classes list is extendable.
-Some of its predefined sub-classes are: image, audio, video and database.
-One more time, for a given source package, there can be one live package maintainer for each sub-class in this class.
+- The __data live packages__ are those which contain whatever sub-class of data do not fit in any other live package class.
+The sub-class list of this class is extendable.
+Some of its predefined sub-classes are: _image_, _audio_, _video_ and _database_.
+For any given source package there can be one live package maintainer for each of these sub-classes.
 By definition all data that fits in packages of this class are arch-independent.
-If there is a upstream package that builds arch-dependent data, be it executable or not, it will be in a live library or program package as appropriate.
+If there is an upstream package that builds arch-dependent data, be it executable or not, it should belong not to _data_ but to a _library_ or _program_ live package as appropriate.

-- The __documentation live packages__ are that packages that contains the technical manuals, instruction texts, e-books, tutorials, how-tos, faqs and whatever sort of information that is intended to help users and developers in the use of a program or library.
+- The __documentation live packages__ are those which contain the technical manuals, instruction texts, e-books, tutorials, how-tos, faqs, and whatever sort of information intended to help users and developers in the use of a program or library.
 The sub-classes of this class are the formats that can be generated from the source documentation.
-Some possible values are: info, man, txt, html and pdf.
-In the extreme theoretical case, for a given source package there will be one live package maintainer for each sub-class in this class.
+Some possible values are: _info_, _man_, _txt_, _html_ and _pdf_.

-It is important to emphasize that a live package can pertain to any combination of sub-classes and, therefore, of classes too; ranging from the singular minimum package that have just one sub-class inside only one class, to the maximum package that are built to every architecture possible and have every documentation format supported, and so on; it is a powerful design and one must use it adequately to the distribution specific conventions.
+It is important to emphasize that a live package can theoretically pertain to any combination of sub-classes and classes thereof; ranging from the minimum package that has just one sub-class inside one class, to the maximum one that has been built to every possible architecture and holds every documentation format supported, and so on; it is a very general design and one must use it adequately conforming to the specific conventions of the distribution.

-### The Fate of The Knights --- The maintainer's role ###
+### The Fate of The Knights --- The maintainer's role

 > ... be brave, be brief, be strong, be gentle
 >
 > --- Chidragoli, the old sage

-The heavy, technical and centralized work inside a _DragoPKG based distribution_ is on source package maintainer's shoulders.
-They need to get the upstream software and couple it with _DragoPKG meta-data_, in particular with a very powerful and handy "build" scripts.
-That script must know how to generate every meaningful live package sub-class from the source package constructed by them.
+The heavy, technical and centralized work inside a _DragoPKG based distribution_ is on the source package maintainer's shoulders.
+They need to get the upstream software and couple it with _DragoPKG meta-data_; in particular with a very powerful and handy "build" script.
+That script must be able to generate every meaningful live package sub-class from the source package constructed by them.

 The _live package maintainers_ represent an important role in the process, but their work is not very technical, but rather distributed